To set up a new season, you need Box Office Manager privilege or higher.

 - A season consists of one or more shows or productions.
 Each show has one or more show dates or performances.
 Season setup begins with adding shows and then show dates for each show.

 A voucher type represents a particular type of ticket: general admission, discount admission, comp ticket, and so on.
 A given voucher type is only valid during a particular season, though you can easily “clone” a voucher type from a previous season in setting up this season.
 So the next step in season setup is indicating which voucher types are in use this season.

 - Finally, a redemption specifies which kinds of vouchers can be sold for which performances.
 In effect, a redemption “connects” a set of performances to a set of voucher types.
 For example, you might offer a “Matinee Discount” voucher that is valid for matinees but not evening shows.
 The final step in season setup is associating voucher types with show dates, and optionally, capacity controls (you may want to hold back a certain number of house seats on opening night, or you may want to limit the number of “special discount” tickets that can be sold for any one performance).

-Click on the links at left for more detail on each step.
+Click on the links at left or below for more detail on each step: